-Here at Summit Family Dentistry, our goal is always to ensure that our patients has a comfortable, enjoyable experience.
-We truly want to make a difference in the way you approach your oral care and that’s why in today’s blog, we’ll take an in-depth look at flossing.
+Here at Summit Family Dentistry, our goal is always to ensure that our patients have a comfortable, enjoyable experience.
+We truly want to make a difference in the way you approach your oral care and that’s why, in today’s blog, we’ll take an in-depth look at flossing.

-Everybody knows they need to do it, but the reality of the matter is that it doesn’t happen as often as it should.
+Everybody knows they need to do it, but the reality is, it doesn’t happen as often as it should.
 How often is that, you ask?
 The truth is that you should be aiming to floss at least once a day.
 Luckily for you, we have some dentist-approved tips that will make your life just a little bit easier.

-So without further ado, let’s take a look at flossing and a few of the options you have available to you to make sure that your mouth is happy and healthy and that your smile is as bright and beautiful as it can be!
+So without further ado, let’s take a look at flossing and a few of the options you have available to make sure that your mouth is happy and healthy, and that your smile is as bright and beautiful as it can be!

 Should I Use Dental Floss?
 Or a Water Flosser?

 Flossing on a daily basis means you’re getting rid of the plaque that you can’t from brushing.
 Plus it provides your gums with a bit of cleaning that you wouldn’t otherwise get.
-Whether you opt for traditional dental floss or a fancy water flosser, the benefits of flossing are that you’ll get to keep your teeth for much longer than if you left your teeth un-flossed!
+Whether you opt for traditional dental floss or a fancy water flosser, the benefits of flossing are, you will get to keep your teeth for much longer than you would had you left your teeth un-flossed!
 After all, don’t you want to keep your teeth for a lifetime and never have to think about dentures?
 We thought so.